aalemayhu/base-cli-node/README.md

 # base-cli-node

-a project for setting my node projects
+a project for setting up my node projects.